 Goodwill is amortized on a straight-line basis over 40 years.
 Accumulated amortization of goodwill amounted to \$206.3 million and \$156.9 million at December 31, 1998 and 1997, respectively.
 The Company evaluates the carrying value of goodwill for potential impairment if the facts and circumstances of the operations to which goodwill relates suggest that it may be impaired.
 Such evaluations consider significant declines in sales, earnings or cash flows or material adverse changes in the business climate.
-If any impairment is indicated, the Company would measure it by using techniques such as comparing the undiscounted cash flow of the business to its book value including goodwill or by obtaining appraisals of the related business.
+If any impairment is indicated, the Company would measure it by comparing the undiscounted cash flow of the business to its book value including goodwill.